junosapollo/onyx/README.md

 - **Room** (Local Persistence)
 - **DataStore** (Settings)

-### Getting Started

-1. Clone the repository.
-2. Build and run the app in Android Studio.
-3. Enable **Onyx Accessibility Service** in your phone's Settings to start tracking.

 ---

 *Onyx is built for privacy-conscious users who want automated insights into their spending.*